Brian David Smith

-Brian David Smith is a strategic management consultant, academic and author.
+Brian David Smith (born 1961) is a strategic management consultant, academic and author.
 His particular interests include the evolution of business models and competitive strategies in the life science sector, particularly pharmaceuticals and medical technology.
 His academic research on these topics informs both his consultancy and writing.

 Life and career

 Early life and education

 Smith was born in Hebburn in 1961, where he lived until he began his career.

 Smith gained a BSc in Chemistry from Newcastle University in 1983 and spent the first years of his career working in pharmaceutical and medical technology companies as a research and development chemist.
 He then remained in the industry for a further 15 years working in various marketing and strategy roles.
 He became a qualified marketer in 1989 and served as the first non-academic examiner for the Chartered Institute of Marketing (CIM).
-Smith was heavily involved in the CIM for almost 30 years and acted as Chair of its Levitt Group for senior and qualified marketers.
+Smith was heavily involved in the CIM for almost 30 years and acted as chair of its Levitt Group for senior and qualified marketers.

 In 2003, Smith completed his PhD at Cranfield School of Management.
 His thesis, supervised by Professor Malcolm McDonald, was entitled The Effectiveness of Strategy Making Processes in Medical Markets and addressed the issue of why some life science firms make strong strategy and others do not.